 We understand that our child must follow the CMCCS rules.
 We, not the school, are responsible for the behavior and actions of our child.
-We are aware that breakfast will be offered to our child Monday through Friday at 7:30 a.m., and that our child must arrive at CMCCS by 7:50 a.m. every day so that they may be in class ready to learn

-by 8:00 a.m.
-We will also arrange for our child to remain at CMCSS until school ends and we will elect in supplemental instruction such as enrichment, Saturday School, and Summer School.
-We will notify the school attent than the beginning of the school day if our child will miss school.
-We will send a note when they ret will ensure our child adheres to the CMCSS dress code.
-We will contact teachers regularly to discuss our oprogress.
-We will check our child's homework folders and sign them every day as part of our child's homework will read and check carefully all papers our child brings home every night.
-We will strive to volunteer hool no urn.
-We child's ework.

-at CMCCS every year.
+We are aware that breakfast will be offered to our child Monday through Friday at 7:30 a.m., and that our child must arrive at CMCCS by 7:50 a.m. every day so that they may be in class ready to learn by 8:00 a.m.
+We will also arrange for our child to remain at CMCSS until school ends and we will elect into all supplemental instruction such as enrichment, Saturday School, and Summer School.
+We will notify the school no later than the beginning of the school day if our child will miss school.
+We will send a note when they return.
+We will ensure our child adheres to the CMCSS dress code.
+We will contact teachers regularly to discuss our child's progress.
+We will check our child's homework folders and sign them every day as part of our child's homework.
+We will read and check carefully all papers our child brings home every night.
+We will strive to volunteer twice at CMCCS every year.

 (Parent/Guardian Signature)

 (Parent/Guardian Signature)

+ADOPTED: 8/6/19